hu-macsy/ScaleRunner-Exp/OVERVIEW.md

 You may encounter two issues here:

-1. You're C++ compiler does not support certain functionalities needed by our programs.
+1. Your C++ compiler does not support certain functionalities needed by our programs.
 To fix this, you can export the required C++ compiler.
 For example, for the GNU v12 C++ compiler *G++12* use: `export CXX=/usr/bin/g++-12`.
 In case you have already tried to build using `simex develop`: reconfigure using `simex develop --reconfigure` instead.

-2. The `scalerunnerConfig.cmake` file can not be found since you did not provide the  `scalerunner_DIR` to the build `io_benchmark`.
+2. The `scalerunnerConfig.cmake` file cannot be found since you did not provide the  `scalerunner_DIR` to the build `io_benchmark`.
 Please navigate into the `experiments.yml` file under the build `io_benchmark`.
 There you will find the configure steps for the build.
 The `scalerunner_DIR` is either provided